Cappadocia, the region where nature and history are integrated in Turkey

-More than 300 kilometers southeast of Turkey’s capital, Ankara, nature and history are integrated into the vast landscape of the Cappadocia region, which spans the provinces of Nevsehir, Kayseri, Aksaray, Kirsehir, Malatya, Sivas and Nigde, in the central region of the country.
+More than 300 kilometers southeast of the capital of Turkey, Ankara, nature and history are integrated into the vast landscape of the Cappadocia region, which spans the provinces of Nevsehir, Kayseri, Aksaray, Kirsehir, Malatya, Sivas and Nigde, in the central region of the country.

-The region, famous for its geological rarity of honeycombed hills, fairytale landscapes, cave dwellings, remarkable rock formations carved out of volcanic ash, and hundreds of hot air balloons soaring into the sky at sunrise, is made up of 30 different valleys.
+The region, famous for its geological rarity of honeycomb hills, fairytale landscapes, cave dwellings, remarkable rock formations carved out of volcanic ash and hundreds of hot air balloons that rise in the sky at dawn, it is made up of 30 different valleys.

 Cappadocia attracted two million tourists in the first 10 months of 2021, according to official figures.